wlinna/Arkhados/README.md

 Arkhados is very fast paced.
 There are no mana costs which makes gameplay very fast.
 Games usually last less than 10 minutes.

-Arkhados currently supports only deathmatch but teamplay will be added later and I believe that it will be the most enjoyable game mode for Arkhados.
+Arkhados currently has two game modes: deathmatch and team deathmatch.

-It's programmed in Java 8 using jMonkeyEngine 3.
+It's programmed in Java 8 using jMonkeyEngine 3.1.

 <iframe src="https://player.vimeo.com/video/131966456" width="500" height="313" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe> <p><a href="https://vimeo.com/131966456">Arkhados 0.5 trailer</a> from <a href="https://vimeo.com/user41505101">William Linna</a> on <a href="https://vimeo.com">Vimeo</a>.</p>